AMuriuki/flask-elasticsearch/README.md

 ### Installing Elasticsearch
 The documentation for Elasticsearch has an [Installation](https://www.elastic.co/guide/en/elasticsearch/reference/current/install-elasticsearch.html) page with detailed information on how to install it.

+You can also read through how I set it up on my pc - [Setting-up-elastic-search-locally](https://github.com/AMuriuki/flask-elasticsearch/wiki/Setting-up-elastic-search-locally).

-To verify that you've installed Elasticsearch on your computer run `http:localhost:9200` on your browser.
+To verify that you've installed Elasticsearch on your computer run `https:localhost:9200` on your browser.
 This should return some basic information abou the service in JSON format.

 ### Project setup